 Repeat any or all of these exercises as many times as you like, and see how quickly your enunciation improves.

-*According to MIT researchers in Boston, this is the world's hardest tongue twister.
+*According to MIT researchers in Cambridge, MA, this is the world's hardest tongue twister.
 When asked to repeat the phrase 10 times quickly, many volunteers were forced to stop talking altogether.